-The final risk register for each supplier is owned by the Category Managers who are responsible for creating and managing individual action plans pertaining to each supplier and in particular reducing the risk score of suppliers.
+Category Managers are responsible for creating and managing individual action plans pertaining to each supplier.

 Communicating with our suppliers

 We adopt a top-down, bottom-up approach for communicating with our suppliers.
 We expect our Product Category managers and buyers to have ongoing conversations with our suppliers about ethical sourcing and modern slavery, as well as commercial matters.
 We also expect these conversations to happen at a senior manager and business owner level as well.
 At our two annual Supplier Conferences in May and June, presentations were given on the ethical standards expected by Howdens of its suppliers and included specific reference to the issues of modern slavery in supply chains and the zero tolerance approach adopted by Howdens in this regard.